arjun-menon/Distributed-Graph-Algorithms/Breadth-First-Search/ReadMe.md

 Testing & Caveats
 -----------------
-I’ve tested the BFS algorithm with varying tree sizes, varying number of processes and varying search targets.
-Sample test cases can be seen named `BFS_test_run_2.txt`, `BFS_test_run_2.txt`, e.t.c.
+When run, each node prints a message for each node it inspects.
+It also prints messages when it requests work from another process, receives a request for work, gets work, etc.

+The following a few sample _truncated_ test runs of the algorithm:

-#### Test Run with options: -r 3 -e 100
+#### Sample Test Run (./run.py -r 3 -e 100)

 	Using 4 workers to search for the element 100 using BFS in a r-3 height-4 tree containing 121 nodes.
 	[2012-10-14 15:10:41,526]runtime:INFO: Creating instances of P..